blalond/send-and-archive/TESTING.md

 - Error notification is displayed
 - Compose window remains open

-### Test 8: Context Menu
+### Test 8: No Archive Folder Configured

 **Steps:**
-1. Open a compose window (reply to a message)
+1. Before testing, disable archive for your account:
+   - **Tools** → **Account Settings** → **[Your Account]** → **Copies & Folders** → **Message Archives**
+   - Uncheck "Keep message archives in" or remove the archive location
-2. Right-click the "Send and Archive" toolbar button
+2. Reply to a message and use "Send and Archive"
-3. Look for menu options
+3. Check the notification and console

 **Expected Result:**
-- Context menu appears with extension-related options
+- Message is sent successfully
+- Error notification appears: "Message sent, but archiving failed.
+Please configure an archive folder in: Tools → Account Settings → Copies & Folders → Message Archives"
+- Console shows archiving error (not "Message archived successfully")
+- Original message remains in its current location (not archived)

 ### Test 9: Archive Folder Location